Spew3D/Spew3D-Web/README.md

   #include <spew3dweb.h>  // must be included after spew3d.h!
   ```

-**Step 2:** In only a single object file, add this define which
+**Step 2:** In only a single object file, add a `#define
-will make it contain the actual implementation code and not just its API:
+SPEW3DWEB_IMPLEMENTATION` which will make it contain the actual
+implementation code and not just its API header:

   ```C
   #define SPEW3D_IMPLEMENTATION